Lake Vyrnwy: 20th century

-The first section of a third pipeline was laid from 1926 to 1938 using bituminous-coated steel. in 1946, a fourth pipeline was added south of Oswestry to increase capacity to 227 million litres per day.
+The first section of a third pipeline was laid from 1926 to 1938 using bituminous-coated steel.
+In 1946, a fourth pipeline was added south of Oswestry to increase capacity to 227 million litres per day.

 The pipe crossings beneath the Mersey and the Manchester Ship Canal were reorganised in 1978–81.

 After privatisation of the water companies, responsibility for the Vyrnwy Dam and associated structures fell to Severn Trent Water, and since 2018 to its subsidiary company Hafren Dyfrdwy.

 The rights to the water abstraction are with United Utilities for drinking water supply to Liverpool.

 21st century

 In 2013, United Utilities commenced a major refurbishment of the entire 240 km of the LDTM aqueduct, which was scheduled for completion in 2020.

 As of 2014 water provision relied on three parallel, 80 km long gravity pipelines, 42 in in diameter delivering up to 50 e6impgal per day into reservoirs at Prescot, east of Liverpool, which supplied customers in Cheshire and Merseyside.
+The project cost up to £260 million by 2026.

 Nature reserve and conservation

 Lake Vyrnwy is a designated Nature Reserve.
-The RSPB has several bird hides around the lake, where a number of rare species of birds are known to be breeding, including the peregrine falcon, the pied flycatcher, the common redstart, the Eurasian siskin and the wood warbler.
-Every spring they host a dawn chorus tour.
+The RSPB has several bird hides around the lake, where a number of rare species of birds are known to be seen, including the peregrine falcon, the pied flycatcher, the common redstart, the Eurasian siskin, Willow Tit and the wood warbler.
+But populations of black grouse and curlew have decreased since the 1990s.

 Around 90 species of bird have been recorded as breeding on the reserve, and six species of bat, including the pipistrelle and brown long-eared bat.
 Butterfly species include purple hairstreaks, commas and peacocks.
 Dragonflies include golden ringed, common hawker and four spotted chaser.

 Managing the moorland helps improve the habitat for red grouse and the short-eared owl.

-Heather moorland which grows on the mountains around the lake is now being restored.
+Heather moorland which grows on the mountains around the lake is being restored.
 In the past, heather was burnt, cut and the seeds collected to be sowed where the heather has gone.
 Burning at the Lake Vyrnwy moorland is no longer carried out, as the burning can have negative consequences for water management, namely water colouration.

+The blanket bog is undergoing restoration, as is the lake habitat.

 Sheep, cattle and ponies also graze on the heather, managed by tenant farmers who farm the moorland in accordance with organic agriculture.

 Broadleaf trees are being planted to replace coniferous trees, and man-made features such as hedgerows and dry-stone walls are also being restored, and wildflower areas are being restored to help insects, birds and other wildlife.